 L-Shaped Kitchen with Island

 L-shaped kitchens are designed in such a way that they tend to carve out a space for a kitchen island.
-If you need extra storage or want to create a social hub of sorts, you can feel free to get one.
+If you need extra storage or want to create a social hub of sorts, adding an island is the ideal and functional way.

 L-Shaped Kitchen Ideas with Island and Gray Backsplash